Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 4. During the lesson I wasn’t tired / tired

-5.My mood has become better/worse
+5.My mood has become better/becomes worse

 6. The material was clear/not clear to me